electrode-samples/hapijs-example-with-standalone-electrode-modules/README.md

 # Hapi app with Electrode Modules
-- This repo is a sample Hapi app generated from `yo electrode` with Electrode modules
+- This repo is a sample Hapi app generated from `yo hapi-style:app` with Electrode modules

 ## Hapi Generator
 - Scaffold a hapi app using the following commands: